mohangundluri/mohangundluri/README.md

 - 👋 Hi, I’m @mohangundluri
 - 👀 I’m interested in playing vedio games, study new things
 - 🌱 I’m currently learning b.tech 3rd year
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...Nothing
-- 📫 How to reach... me mohangundluri@gmail.com
+- 📫 Reach... me mohangundluri@gmail.com

 <!---
 mohangundluri/mohangundluri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.